trainyard/pico-lambda/README.md

 *native*
 - `pop` - Mutates!
 But we are looking for a replacement.
 - `push` - Mutates!
 Change the array by reference.
 It also returns the length of the array *strange*.
 [Here is an article on the differences](http://gunnariauvinen.com/difference-between-concat-and-push-in-javascript/), but we just use concat or cons.
-- `reverse` - We felt this was better served with a pattern.
-Checkout below.
 - `shift` - Mutates!
 Looking for a replacement.
 - `unshift` - Use the cons.
 - `splice` - Use slice.